Hakata-jpn/portfolio-site2/projects/portfolio.md

 ### Overview

 Overhaul current portfolio to a more inviting aesthetic using skills learned from previous jobs.
-Wireframes were completed but implementation is in-progress, with the intention of developing this as a solo-project
+Wireframes were completed but implementation is in-progress, with the intention of developing this as a solo-project.

+Follow the final site progress here: [Netlify Demo Deployment](https://chipper-cranachan-7c0631.netlify.app/)

 ### What I learned

 - The direct link between my design work in Figma and web dev
 - Application of CSS learned via Udemy
-- How to deploy a site and use markdown to generate new articles
+- How to deploy a site using a web framework from start to finish
 - How to evaluate a site and overhaul its visuals + user experience

 ### In Depth